Marvellous Melbourne: Cinematography

 The cinematography of the film Marvellous Melbourne, Queen City of the South, was considered intriguing and groundbreaking by audiences at the time as such angles were not recorded/broadcast before.
 These included, birds-eye-view-like angles of the city that were created through vantage points of the city, as such technology had not been created yet.
 "Point of view" angles were created in "fast" motion as the equipment was situated on the front of the tram going through various Melbourne streets.
 This scene is also referred to as a "phantom ride," as it seems as though the camera is floating through space and not held by any machinery or camera equipment but almost 'flying' through a space.

-These both provided a new perspective in film making and cinematography, without the development of expensive and innovative film equipment, which is all thanks to the city's tram network.
+These both provided a new perspective in filmmaking and cinematography, without the development of expensive and innovative film equipment, which is all thanks to the city's tram network.
 An article published in The Age on 22 November 1910, showed the films advertising for an opening screening at Hoyt's Olympia theatre under the "Amusements" section.
 In terms of the physical preservation of the film, its nitrate base means it ages faster and is more fragile to the elements, it is being stored in a highly controlled environment at the National Film & Sound Archive exhibit.
 It has also since been digitised and is available on the National Film & Sound Archive site in 'clip' forms.

 Audience

-At the time of filming Marvellous Melbourne (1909-1910), Melbourne was Australia's interim Capital and the most popular entry route from England to Australia.
+At the time of filming Marvellous Melbourne (1909–1910), Melbourne was Australia's interim Capital and the most popular entry route from England to Australia.
 This put Melbourne on the global stage for Australia and Marvellous Melbourne was an aid in promoting the city to travelogue audiences.
 This would also mean that England tourists or patriated citizens would have a cultural and economic influence over the city.
 Therefore, Melbourne had developed as a city that would reflect and instil European architecture through its development.
 The landmarks and buildings that were filmed for Marvellous Melbourne were specifically selected for their European Design as Spencer and Higgins wanted to draw in "regal types" and "aspirational-regal types" as their target audience.

-Through selecting this audience carefully through specific sites, scenes and buildings, it would ensure greater economic return for the filmmakers and city of Melbourne as these sub classes were affluent and willing to spend money on travel through influence.
+Through selecting this audience carefully through specific sites, scenes and buildings, it would ensure greater economic return for the filmmakers and city of Melbourne as these subclasses were affluent and willing to spend money on travel through influence.
 Higgins hoped that the audience would experience its iconography through the magic of cinema, describing such experiences as a "thrill."
 At the beginning of the 20th century there was a shift in the representation of women in cinema, Higgins and Spencer chose to depict the 'modern women' within Marvellous Melbourne, with the intention to appeal to female audiences.
 This is particularly apparent during the scenes of the football match where only female spectators were filmed, despite the conflicting reality of gendered football audiences.